10 Most Popular Residential Architectural Styles in the US

 2. Farmhouses

-- Often have clapboard siding as wall cladding on the exterior (see fig.5)
+- Often have clapboard siding as wall cladding on the exterior (see Fig.5)

 - Simple roof structure, often with gabled edges.